 Haus Mühlberg, Castle-like villa in Ohrdruf, Germany

-Haus Mühlberg is a castle-like villa in Ohrdruf that stands within a walled park with a large pond.
-The stone structure features a prominent copper-covered roof topped by a tower, giving it a distinctive silhouette.
+Haus Mühlberg is a castle-style villa in Ohrdruf, Thuringia, set within a walled park that includes a large pond.
+The stone building has a copper-covered roof and a tower rising above the roofline, giving it an appearance closer to a small fortified house than a typical residential villa.

-Architect Bodo Ebhardt designed the building between 1933 and 1935 for industrialist Dr. Thilo Mühlberg.
-After World War II, it served as a Soviet Army headquarters until 1978 before becoming an educational center.
+The building was designed by architect Bodo Ebhardt and completed in 1935 for industrialist Dr. Thilo Mühlberg.
+After the Second World War it served as a Soviet Army headquarters until 1978, after which it became an educational center before taking on its current role as an event venue.

 The community of curious travelers